suminwei2772/STAT545/README.md

 Hi, My name is Lisa Wei.
 I am currently a graduate student in the UBC Bioinformatics Training Program.
 I am working in [Dr. Marco Marra's group](http://www.bcgsc.ca/faculty/mmarra) in the area of single cell genomics.

-Here are 2 cool tSNE plots showing a 2-dimensional representations of transcriptome profiles of single cells.
+Here are 2 cool tSNE plots showing 2-dimensional representations of transcriptome profiles of single cells.
 The graphs describe how similar each cell is to other cells that were profiled:

 ![alt text](https://itefe54628.i.lithium.com/t5/image/serverpage/image-id/95i99DF6E12B128CCAD/image-size/large?v=1.0&px=999)